Chuck & Don’s Skijoring Loppet

 Parking & Transportation

 Skijoring Teams and fans with dogs have three options.
 First, well behaved dogs will be allowed on the shuttle buses.
-Teams and fans with well behaved dogs can take the shuttle from either Uptown or Optum Health.
+Teams and fans with well behaved dogs can take the shuttle from either Uptown or Mortenson.
 Teams or fans who do not have well behaved dogs (you know who you are!) will need to find parking around the lake or in nearby neighborhoods; or have a friend or family member drop them off and then park in Uptown and take the Uptown shuttle back to the Festival Area.
 More Information on Parking and Transportation.

 Proceeds from the City of Lakes Loppet Festival events benefit the Loppet Foundation.
 Learn more about the Foundation's mission, vision, and values.